aczietlow/goFxSocials/README.md

   - send messages
   - send messages in threads

+Bot Permissions
+- MESSAGE CONTENT INTENT

 ## Usage

 Host this bot somewhere, or run it locally

-## Notes for self
+### Add bot user to channel

+Any channel the bot has permission to view it will automatically watch for links to fix.
+Discord doesn't allow bots to update user messages, repost it with the fixed link.

+### Slash Command

+`/fix-social <url>` - The bot will fix the link you provide and repost it in the channel you're in.

+## Support links

-Twitter
+### Twitter

-fx/vx - add either fx or vx right before 'twitter' to embed the video or images!
-They both have slightly different looks, so see which you prefer.
+fx/vx - add either fx before 'twitter' to embed the video or images!

-X (gonna give it to ya)
+### X (gonna give it to ya)
 Fix vX - If we're ever forced to use x.com, stick fixv in front of the x.

-TikTok
+### TikTok
 vxTikTok - put vx in front of tiktok.

-Reddit
+### Reddit
 vxReddit - get rid of that fake play button by putting vx in front of reddit!

-Instagram
+### Instagram
 Insta Fix - put dd in front of Instagram.
 This doesn't work 100% of the time, sometimes it only works on popular videos.